-Many would argue that the most controversial military retirement issue that is currently the object of intense congressional interest is that involving concurrent receipt of military retired pay and Department of Veterans' Affairs (VA) disability compensation.
+Most people familiar with military retirement would probably agree that the most controversial military retirement issue that is currently the object of intense congressional interest is that involving concurrent receipt of military retired pay and Department of Veterans' Affairs (VA) disability compensation.
 Current law requires that military retired pay be reduced by the amount of any VA disability compensation received.
 For several years some military retirees have sought a change in law to permit receipt of all or some of both, and legislation to allow this has been introduced during the past several Congresses.
 This issue is frequently referred to as "concurrent receipt," because it would involve the simultaneous receipt of two types of benefits.